 Key management are those persons who have the authority and responsibility for planning, directing and controlling the activities of the Group.
-Key management is comprised of the Group's executive leadership team during the reporting period.
-The amount outstanding at period end was \$2 million.
+Key management is comprised of the Group's senior management team during the reporting period.
+The amount outstanding at year end was \$26 million (2019: \$2 million).

-Period Ended December 31, 2019 \$'m
+Year ended December 31, 2020 \$'m Period ended December 31, 2019 \$'m

-Salaries and other short-term employee benefits 1
+Salaries and other short-term employee benefits 12 1

 Post-employment benefits

-1
+12 1

-Other compensation 2
+Other compensation 23 2

-3
+35 3